webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-five.md

 Our test is green, and the feature is "functionally" complete—it gets data from the database to the browser.
 But it doesn't look or feel like Instagram yet.
 This is the **Refactor** phase.

-The goal now is to take the working-but-basic implementation and polish it into a pixel-perfect clone of the real Instagram..
+The goal as we go is to take the working-but-basic implementation and polish it into a pixel-perfect clone of the real Instagram..

-TDD gives us the confidence to make these UI functionality changes, knowing that our tests will immediately tell us if we've broken the core data-fetching logic.
+TDD gives us the confidence to make these UI and functionality changes, knowing that our tests will immediately tell us if we've broken the core data-fetching logic.

 This is where you show what you've learned and use the patterns we have been building to create new features and polish!